dotnetrdf/docs/src/latest/docs/user_guide/ASP-Deploying-With-rdfWebDeploy.md

 ## Step 1 - Define Configuration

-To start with we need to create a configuration file which defines this information - see the [[UserGuide/Configuration API) documentation for guidance on this, this will look like the following:
+To start with we need to create a configuration file which defines this information - see the [Configuration API](Configuration-API.md) documentation for guidance on this, this will look like the following:

 ```turtle
 @prefix dnr: <http://www.dotnetrdf.org/configuration#> .

 # Firstly note that our Handler must have a subject which is a special dotNetRDF URI as discussed in Configuration API - HTTP Handlers